 (2) Publication of a pictorial proceedings.
 Dr. Caridad B. Fiar-od wrote the book entitled “Igorot Value Systems and Cultural Protocols.”
 Conchita B. Pooten reviewed the book and yours truly edited it.

-During a planning workshop on the 7th ICBE Consultation, the participants proposed that the next conference will be held in Barcelona, Spain on 9-12 May 2013.
+During a planning workshop on the 7th ICBE Consultation, the participants proposed that the next consultation will be held in Barcelona, Spain on 9-12 May 2013.
 They agreed on the theme “Appreciating the Similarities and Differences of the Cordillera Ethnic Groups” and recommended Dr. Serafin L. Ngohayon as keynote speaker.
-The participants suggested that ICBE will request BIBAK Barcelona to host the conference.
+The participants suggested that ICBE will request BIBAK Barcelona to host the consultation.

 ICBE 2013 (Barcelona, Spain)